blacktraffic/breachcheck/README.md

 I've provided an sgrep binary, compiled on kali rolling.
 If that doesn't work for you, get and compile sgrep, aka 'sorted grep' here: https://sourceforge.net/projects/sgrep/files/latest/download

-Get and expand the HIBP data [https://downloads.pwnedpasswords.com/passwords/pwned-passwords-ntlm-ordered-by-hash-v5.7z](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader) (new way of getting the data).
+Get and expand the HIBP data: See https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader (new way of getting the data).

 $ haveibeenpwned-downloader -n pwnedpasswords_ntlm.txt